Other Licenses & Endorsements in Kansas

-It's not just cross-country truckers who need a CDL.
+It's not just cross-country truckers who need a commercial driver's license (CDL).
 Some shuttle drivers and school bus drivers need to have a CDL, plus an endorsement.

-To help you prepare to earn your CDL, the Kansas DOR has published an extensive manual which can be downloaded online.
-You may also wish to contact your nearest driver's license exam station or call (785) 296-3963 for additional information regarding CDL licensing procedures.
+To help you prepare to earn your CDL, the Kansas Department of Revenue (DOR) has published an extensive manual which can be downloaded online.
+You may also wish to contact your nearest driver's license exam station or call (785) 296-3671 for additional information regarding CDL licensing procedures.

 School Bus "S"

-Only those who drive buses intended to transport schoolchildren must have an "S" endorsement on their CDL.
+If you drive a bus intended to transport school children, you must have an "S" endorsement on your Kansas CDL.
 To receive this endorsement, you'll need to pass a special knowledge test and a road exam conducted in a vehicle similar to the type of school bus you will be driving.
 You do not need to obtain an "S" endorsement if you drive a city bus or a bus owned by a private company.

-There is a $10 fee per endorsement added to your CDL.
-All endorsements are valid for four years.
+There is a $10 fee per endorsement added to your KS CDL.

-To drive a taxi or be a chauffeur for fewer than 16, you only need to have a regular driver's license.
-However, different counties may impose their own rules, so check with your hiring company for any special requirements.
+To drive a taxi or be a chauffeur for fewer than 16 passengers, you only need to have a regular driver's license.
+However, different counties in Kansas may impose their own rules, so check with your hiring company for any special requirements.

-Kansas requires no special license to drive an ATV or a snowmobile.
+Kansas requires no special driver's license to drive an ATV or a snowmobile.
 However, certain vehicles may have a minimum operating age requirement.